Engineering Notes by Oriental Motor

 60W brushless motor performance characteristics 40W AC motor + VFD speed torque curve

-Oriental Motor's brushless motors are paired with their own dedicated drivers for guaranteed specifications and quick setup.
+Oriental Motor's brushless motor systems are paired with their own dedicated drivers for guaranteed specifications and quick setup.
 Various gearing options are offered for flexibility.
 Closed-loop feedback is done by either encoder or hall-effect sensors, and each driver offers different features and functions to suit various applications.

 Advantages vs Brushed Motors Advantages vs AC Motors